Shokichi Iwata

-Shokichi Iwata (岩田翔吉, Iwata Shokichi) is a Japanese professional boxer, who held the World Boxing Organization (WBO) light-flyweight title 2024 to 2025.
+Shokichi Iwata (岩田翔吉, Iwata Shokichi) is a Japanese professional boxer.
+He is a two-time light-flyweight champion, having held the World Boxing Council (WBC) title since March 2026, and previously the World Boxing Organization (WBO) title from 2024 to 2025.

 Early life and amateur career

 Iwata became interested in combat sports at the age of 9, after meeting Norifumi Yamamoto.
 He took up boxing in his second year of middle school.
 He won the U-15 national boxing tournament while in the third year of middle school.

 After graduating from middle school, Iwata attended the Hiji High School.
 During his high school amateur career, he achieved notable victories against Takuma Inoue and Kosei Tanaka, and won the national boxing tournament while in the third year of high school.
 After graduating from high school, Iwata entered the Sport Sciences course at the Waseda University on a sports recommendation.

 Professional boxing career

 Early career

 Iwata made his professional debut against Joel Bermudez on 8 December 2018, at the StubHub Center in Carson, California.
 He won the fight by a fourth-round knockout.
 He made his debut in the United States, as he was only given his domestic boxing license by the JBC on 31 January 2019, which allowed him to compete in Japan.

 Iwata faced the 2018 All Japan Light Flyweight "Rookie of the Year" Daiki Kameyama on 4 May 2019, at the Korakuen Hall in Tokyo, Japan.
 He won the fight by unanimous decision, with two judges awarding him a 59-54 scorecard, while the third judge scored it 58–56.
 Although he had won nearly every round of the bout, Iwata appeared dissatisfied with his performance, stating "I wanted to hit the body a little more".

 Iwata was scheduled to face Paolo Sy on 12 July 2019, at the EDION Arena Osaka in Osaka, Japan, on the undercard of the WBA middleweight title fight between Rob Brant and Ryota Murata.
 He won the fight by a fifth-round technical knockout.
 Iwata suffered a cut above his right eye in the third round, due to an accidental clash of heads.

 Iwata faced Alejandro Cruz Valladares on 7 November 2019, in the featured bout of the Nonito Donaire and Naoya Inoue bantamweight title bout undercard.
 He won the fight by a fifth-round technical knockout, stopping Valladares with a flurry of punches at the 2:10 minute mark.

 Iwata was scheduled to face Ryo Narizuka on 2 October 2020.
 He won the fight by a seventh-round technical knockout.
 Iwata was next scheduled to face Toshimasa Ouchi on 5 June 2021.
 He won the fight by unanimous decision, with scores of 78–73, 79–72 and 78–73.